NVIDIA/trt-samples-for-hackathon-cn/cookbook/04-Feature/README.md

 + Example of enabling sparse weights in TensorRT to reduce compute cost on supported hardware.

+## Strongly Typed

++ Usage of strongly-typed mode, which means all tensor data types are inferred from network inputs and operator type rules.

 ## Timing Cache

 + Steps to run.